statutory health insurance upper limit

 FAQ

-Up to what income will I pay contributions to statutory health insurance in 2025?
+Up to what income do I pay contributions to statutory health insurance in 2025?

-In 2025, you will pay contributions to the statutory health and long-term care insurance up to a gross income of 5,512.50 euros per month, which amounts to 66,150 euros annually.
+In 2025, you pay contributions to statutory health and long-term care insurance up to a gross income of 5,512.50 euros per month, i.e. 66,150 euros per year.
 Income above this is exempt from contributions.

-When can I switch from the statutory health insurance to private health insurance in 2025?
+From when can I switch from statutory health insurance to private health insurance in 2025?

-Employees can switch to private health insurance in 2025 if their regular annual earnings exceed the insurance obligation threshold of €73,800 (€6,150 monthly).
+Employees can switch to private health insurance in 2025 if their regular annual earnings exceed the compulsory insurance threshold of €73,800 (€6,150 per month).

-What is the maximum employer subsidy for private health insurance in 2025?
+How much is the maximum employer contribution to private health insurance in 2025?

-The special annual income threshold (JAEG) applies to employees who were already privately insured as of 31 December 2002.
-For this group of people, the JAEG in 2025 is 66,150 euros, which corresponds to the contribution assessment ceiling.
+The special annual earnings threshold (JAEG) applies to employees who were already privately insured for health insurance on 31 December 2002.
+For this group of people, the JAEG in 2025 is EUR 66,150 and therefore corresponds to the contribution assessment ceiling.

-How is the contribution assessment ceiling adjusted annually?
+How is the contribution assessment ceiling adjusted each year?

-The contribution assessment ceiling is adjusted annually by a regulation from the Federal Ministry of Labour and Social Affairs to reflect the development of gross wages and salaries in Germany.
+The contribution assessment ceiling is adjusted annually by a regulation of the Federal Ministry of Labour and Social Affairs to reflect developments in gross wages and salaries in Germany.

-Does the GKV upper limit affect my sickness benefit?
+Does the GKV upper limit affect my sick pay?

-Yes, the sick pay is calculated based on the regular earned income, but only up to the contribution assessment ceiling.
-Any income beyond this is not considered in the calculation of sick pay.
+Yes, sickness benefit is calculated on the basis of regular earned income, but only up to the amount of the contribution assessment ceiling.
+Any income above that is not taken into account when calculating sickness benefit.

 Subscribe to our newsletter